Gastronationalism

 Gastronationalism or culinary nationalism is the use of food and its history, production, control, preparation and consumption as a way of promoting nationalism and national identity.
 It may involve arguments between two or more regions or countries about whether a particular dish or preparation is claimed by one of those regions or countries and has been appropriated or co-opted by the others.

+Gastronationalism has been criticized as an example of banal nationalism.

-Origins
+Origins and development

 Atsuko Ichijo and Ronald Ranta have called food "fundamentally political" and "one of the essential commodities with which political powers at various levels are concerned".
 Food historian Michelle T. King suggests that cuisine is a natural focus for studies of nationalism, pointing out dozens of such treatments over the first decades of the 21st century.
 She also argues Asia's culinary nationalism has been particularly intense.
 Examples of gastronationalism include efforts by state bodies, nongovernmental bodies, businesses and business groups, and individuals.

 New York University professor Fabio Parasecoli has defined food as an expression of identity.
 Conflict between two or more regions or countries about whether a particular dish or preparation is claimed by one of those regions or countries and has been appropriated or co-opted by the others is not uncommon, especially in areas where there has been violent conflict.
 Dishes affected by these culinary wars tend to be those with "a clearly symbolic ethnic significance".
 They also tend to be dishes that "represent territorial aspirations" and can be developed and prepared only by settled – and therefore indigenous – peoples.
 Lavash and harissa are wheat-based, therefore cannot have been developed by nomads but only by an agricultural society.
 Many of the debates center around the idea that a "settled" society – that is, an agricultural rather than nomadic one – is somehow superior, and that claiming a dish only achievable in an agricultural society helps prove the area was agricultural at a certain point.
 This idea was official policy in the Soviet Union.
 According to OpenDemocracy, "evidence of ancient agricultural development is cherished by nationalists on both sides."

-Mary Douglas said "national food cultures become a blinding fetish which, if disregarded, may be as dangerous as an explosion”.
+Mary Douglas said "national food cultures become a blinding fetish which, if disregarded, may be as dangerous as an explosion".